pearsonca/scala-commsim/index.md

 These traits have analogies in code, though the first two were difficult to put into practice until recently.
 Historically, most general purpose languages reflected what actually occurred in memory with the syntax improvements limited to numerical abstractions and flow control.
-The advent of object-oriented concepts changed how we reasoned about programs, leading to languages and libraries designed for those concepts.
-Recent language developments bring more-natural language syntax while maintaining the precision necessary to direct a computer.
+The development and promulgation of object-oriented concepts shifted how we reasoned about programs, leading to languages and libraries designed for those concepts.
+Modern programming languages bring even-more-natural language syntax while maintaining the precision necessary to direct a computer, allowing us to represent complex models with [literate code][knuth1984literate].
-We may now precisely represent complex models with little deviation (when read) from natural language.

-> TODO blah blah scala, some mv'd material below

-> Software engineering has acknowledged this for several decades now: the formal construct of a word processor have naught to do with linear algebra, and thus the notation, naming, and implementation language has evolved to best serve the problem.
-Social scientists may find valuable philosophical perspective from the physical and natural sciences, but as to practical tools to use, they would be better served heeding the development techniques of, say, the videogame industry.

-> In keeping with those challenges, that discipline has developed languages which can be written and read much more naturally, while still maintaining sufficient precision to unambiguously instruct a computer.
-Traditionally, domain specific languages had more natural-language like syntax, but restricted to their particular domains, and these languages were typically not flexible enough to be practical for general purpose programming.
-However, there is now a language which is general purpose, is cross-compatible with an existing widely used language, has agents built into the standard library, and was designed with the explicit goal being a more natural language: Scala.

-> We will not dwell on Scala's syntactic details, because we feel that the code snippets in our demonstration section will adequately convey how natural it is to write.
+We will demonstrate this shortly using Scala.

+First, there are some other practical considerations to modeling in code, also analogous to features of modeling in equations.

+- equations relatively easy to check
+- often clear where exactly assumptions are being made (e.g., explicitly dropping particular order)
+- equations are there for re-use, re-mixing

+should expect the same for any code model - pseudo-code, preferably the actual code itself (depending on how critical performance is - high performance languages are not known for code clarity).
+Non-trivial equation models typically consistent of several equations of different kinds, each representing some aspect of the system.
+That set forms the basis for some particular study, yet those equations are independently re-usable.

 engineering numerical models often involve many different phenomena (eg a flow model, a heat exchange model, a power generation model).  those